TeaPoly/cat_tensorflow/README.md

 }
 ```

-When calling training and testing scripts, you can also set the number of processes and queues for data capture according to the configuration of the CPU, and the visible GPU indexs for calculate parallel according to the configuration of the GPU.
+When calling training and testing scripts, you can also set the number of processes and queues for data capture, according to the configuration of the CPU.
+You can set the visible GPU indexs for calculate parallel, according to the configuration of the GPU.

 ### Model training